 It happens all the time - to students, professors, and working professionals alike.
-Writer's block, that moment where you lose all writing momentum and sucumb to a seemingly empty mind.
+Writer's block, that moment where you lose all writing momentum and succumb to a seemingly empty mind.

-Writing is undoubtely one of the most powerful things we can do.
+Writing is undoubtedly one of the most powerful things we can do.
 It is the only way we are able to share our thoughts, ideas, and opinions with each other across a medium.

 This is why we decided to make Integra, a neural-network powered writing assistant, which utilizes the power of NLP to give you selective prompts in order to further your essays.